KatieHill-Fr-Gr/Re-Lux-backend/README.md

 Re-Lux is a marketplace app where users can sell luxury goods, including designer clothing and high-end tech.
 It works in a similar way to apps like Vinted and Vestiaire Collective in that users can either make an offer on an item or add the item straight to their bag and proceed to checkout.
 The app also allows users to rate and review sellers, favourite items, and accept/reject offers on items they are selling.

 For this joint project on our General Assembly Software Engineering Bootcamp, Tony Rodriguez and I worked together via Zoom to design and build a RESTful API that was capable of handling the complex functionality of a resale platform.
-We then each took ownership of different features of the app and implemented additional routes and schemas accordingly.
+We each took ownership of different features of the app and implemented additional routes and schemas which presented several challenges during the build.
+Overall, we managed to deliver a robust and secure API by the project deadline.

 The API can be accessed here: https://re-lux-marketplace-api.netlify.app/